1979 Oakland Athletics season

-The 1979 Oakland Athletics season involved the A's finishing 7th in the American League West Division with a record of 54 wins and 108 losses.
+The 1979 Oakland Athletics season was the 79th season for the Oakland Athletics franchise, all as members of the American League, and their 12th season in Oakland.
+The Athletics finished seventh in the American League West Division with a record of 54 wins and 108 losses.
 Only 306,763 paying customers (an average of 3,984 for 77 home dates; there were four doubleheaders) showed up to watch the A's in 1979, the team's worst attendance since leaving Philadelphia.

 Team owner Charlie Finley nearly sold the team to buyers who would have moved them to New Orleans for 1979.
 Any deal to relocate fell through when the city of Oakland refused to release the A's from their lease.
 The city was in the midst of its battle with the Oakland Raiders over their move to Los Angeles and didn't want to lose both teams.